Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 *	API Method
 * Request URL
+* Access Token
 *	Request Header
 *	Request Body

-For every API request, a response message is obtained that contains a response payload and status of the API request.
+For every API request, a response message is obtained that contains a response payload and the status of the API request.

 ### API Method

-For the security reasons all API method are set to POST or PUT irrespective of the operation.
+For security reasons, all API methods are set to POST or PUT, irrespective of the operation.

 ### Request URL